We don't

 Build.
 Buy.
 Merge.
 Spin.

 Organic growth is the foundation, but it's rarely the whole strategy.
-We're aggressive on M&A when the math works — adding adjacent products, consolidating fragmented categories, picking up talent and customers in the same trade.
+We're aggressive on M&A when it makes sense - adding adjacent products, consolidating fragmented categories, picking up talent and customers in the same trade.

 We've spun out non-core divisions into standalone businesses.
 We've combined two competitors into a category leader.
-We've added a third leg to a product line that needed scale to defend itself.
-We don't pick a single playbook — we pick the one that gets the company where it needs to go.
+We've added a third pillar to a product line that needed scale.
+We don't pick a single playbook - we pick the one that gets the company where it needs to go.

 And we have no fund mandate that limits us.
 If you want us on the cap table, we'll find a structure that works for your company, your timeline, and your other shareholders.
 "That doesn't fit our fund" isn't a sentence we say.